TmoodGitHub/TmoodGitHub/README.md

 # Hi, I'm Tamer Mahmoud 👋

-I'm a Senior Software Engineer with over a decade of experience building scalable, performant, and maintainable systems across the stack.
-I specialize in full-stack development, cloud infrastructure, and automation, with a strong track record of leading complex migrations, mentoring developers, and improving engineering workflows.
+Software Engineer with 10+ years of experience driving technical excellence and building scalable, high-performance systems.
+Expertise in full-stack development, system design, and automation, with ability to enhance system efficiency, streamline data pipelines, and lead high-stakes architectural decisions.
+Spearheaded complex migrations to microservices, improved incident response times, and optimized feature delivery through strategic use of automation.
+Focused on solving challenging technical problems, growing into a leadership role, and maximizing impact and earning potential in a remote senior engineering position.

 ---